Different types and sizes of Liquefied petroleum gas (LPG) carriers

 The LPG gasses are used for energy, as petrochemical feedstock and in the agriculture industry.

-Ethylene ships (semi refrigerated ships able to transport cargoes at -104 °C.
+Additionally, you have Ethylene ships which are semi refrigerated ships able to transport cargoes at -104 °C.

 The most commonly used sub-segments for the LPG carriers:

-Handy Gas Carriers: LPG vessels of about 15 –25,000 cbm.
-A diverse segment which includes semi-refrigerated, fully-refrigerated and some larger, pressurised ships that carry a wide range of cargoes such as ethylene, petrochemicals, LPG and ammonia on short to medium-haul routes.
+Handy Gas Carriers are LPG vessels of about 15 –25,000 cbm.
+A diverse segment which includes semi-refrigerated, fully-refrigerated and some larger, pressurized ships that carry a wide range of cargoes such as ethylene, petrochemicals, LPG and ammonia on short to medium-haul routes.

 The LPG vessels below 15 000 cbm are often referred to as coasters.

-Mid-Sizes: LPG vessels of about 25,000–50,000 cbm, typically fully- refrigerated, carrying ammonia or LPG, on intra-regional routes (e.g. within the Americas or Asia) and medium-haul cross-trades (e.g. in the North Sea and Europe).
+These are LPG vessels of about 25,000–50,000 cbm, typically fully refrigerated, carrying ammonia or LPG, on intra-regional routes (e.g. within the Americas or Asia) and medium-haul cross-trades (e.g. in the North Sea and Europe).

 In Maritime Optima we have used the cubic capacities of the vessels tanks, to divide the vessels into sub segments.